-In this article we cover everything you need to know about the metric.
-We’ll take a look at defining the eNPS question and how to calculate your score.
-Furthermore, we will also share some of the most effective ways to utilise your eNPS, allowing you to start making improvements to the employee experience at your company.
+In this article, we’ll tell you everything you need to know about the eNPS.
+We’ll take a look at how to define the eNPS question and how to calculate your score.
+Plus, we’ll share some of the most effective ways you can use your eNPS so you can start improving the employee experience at your company.

 Table of contents